lilyzhouZYJ/mito_visualization/README.md

 This repository includes various dynamic visualizations that were implemented in the mito browser.
 As the mito browser was implemented in a React environment, this project uses React as well.
+The folder [LinearGeneSVG_nonreact](https://github.com/lilyzhouZYJ/mito_visualization/tree/master/LinearGeneSVG_nonreact) is the only folder that is not implemented in React.

 ## Prerequisites